-Shopping for Balinese paintings can be an eye-opening venture on its own, as you delve through the myriad rows of art styles with varied price tags (or without).
-You can start off in Ubud, generally considered the artistic and cultural hub of the island, while most other galleries and art markets elsewhere feature mass-produced pieces and collections.
-Balinese paintings are only a small portion of shopping ideas.
-For the whole roundup, read more.
+Balinese paintings are known for their different styles and artistic themes.
+The types of paintings you’ll come across at Bali’s art shops and art markets range from traditional dye strokes on canvas to quirky artwork using eggshells.
+Shopping for Balinese paintings can be an eye-opening venture on its own, as you get to delve through the myriad rows of art styles.
+You can start in Ubud, which is generally considered the artistic and cultural hub of the island.
+Galleries and art markets elsewhere in Bali often display mass-produced pieces and collections.

 - Bali Hai Sunset Dinner Cruise